ComposableFi/composable/rfcs/0005-pablo-distribution.md

 #### 5.3.2.
 Data Structures

-Staking rewards pallet already uses the following fNFT data structure,
+Staking rewards pallet already uses the following data structure representing a staking position,

-    /// staking typed fNFT, usually can be mapped to raw fNFT storage type
-    #[derive(Debug, PartialEq, Eq, Copy, Clone, Encode, Decode, TypeInfo)]
+    #[derive(Debug, PartialEq, Eq, Clone, Encode, Decode, TypeInfo)]
-    pub struct StakingNFT<AccountId, AssetId, Balance, Epoch, Rewards> {
+    pub struct Stake<RewardPoolId, Balance, Rewards> {
-        /// The staked asset.
-        pub asset: AssetId,
+        /// Reward Pool ID from which pool to allocate rewards for this pub reward_pool_id: RewardPoolId,

-        /// The original stake this NFT was minted for. pub stake: Balance,
+        /// The original stake this NFT was minted for or updated NFT with increased stake amount. pub stake: Balance,

-        /// The reward epoch at which this NFT will start yielding rewards. pub reward_epoch_start: Epoch,
-        /// List of reward asset/pending rewards.
-        pub pending_rewards: Rewards,
-        /// The date at which this NFT was minted. pub lock_date: Timestamp,
-        /// The duration for which this NFT stake was locked. pub lock_duration: DurationSeconds,
+        /// Pool share received for this position pub share: Balance,

+        /// Reduced rewards by asset for the position (d_n)
+        reductions: Rewards,

-        /// The penalty applied if a staker unstake before the end date. pub early_unstake_penalty: Penalty<AccountId>,
+        /// The lock period for the stake. pub lock: Lock,
-        /// The reward multiplier.
-        pub reward_multiplier: Perbill,
     }

-This data structure can be modified to support the RP approach by adding/adjusting/removing some fields.

-    /// This can possibly be renamed as `RewardPoolPosition` pub struct StakingNFT<RewardPoolId, AccountId, AssetId, Balance> {
-        /// [Adding] Reward Pool ID from which pool to allocate rewards for this pub reward_pool_id: RewardPoolId,

-        /// The staked asset.
-        pub asset: AssetId,
-        /// The original stake this NFT was minted for.
-        /// Used for calculating the pool share. pub stake: Balance,

-        /// [Adding] Pool share received for this NFT pub share: Balance,

-        /// [Adding] reduced rewards by asset for the fNFT (d_n) pub reductions: BtreeMap<AssetId, Balance>,

-        /// [Removing] The reward epoch at which this NFT will start yielding rewards.
-This is no longer needed.
-        /// pub reward_epoch_start: Epoch,

-        /// [Removing] List of reward asset/pending rewards.
-This is no longer needed as pending rewards are pooled
-        /// pub pending_rewards: Rewards,

-        /// The date at which this NFT was minted. pub lock_date: Timestamp,

-        /// The duration for which this NFT stake was locked. pub lock_duration: DurationSeconds,

-        /// The penalty applied if a staker unstake before the end date. pub early_unstake_penalty: Penalty<AccountId>,

-        /// [Removing] The reward multiplier.
-Can remove this and calculate the extra shares a user gets based on the multiplier
-        /// pub reward_multiplier: Perbill,
-    }
+Which is referred to in the algorithms in the followin sections.

-Now in order to allow redeeming the above fNFT, following data structures needs to be tracked in the staking rewards pallet,
+Now in order to allow redeeming the above fNFT, following data structures is to be tracked in the staking rewards pallet,

+    #[derive(RuntimeDebug, PartialEq, Eq, Clone, Encode, Decode, TypeInfo)]
-    /// Total reward for a particular asset pub struct Reward<AssetId, Balance, BlockNumber> {
+    pub struct Reward<AssetId, Balance> {
+        /// asset id of the reward
         pub asset_id: AssetId,

         /// Total rewards including inflation for adjusting for new stakers joining the pool.
-All stakers
+All
-        /// in a pool are eligible to receive a part of this value based on their share of the pool. pub total_rewards: Balance,
+        /// stakers in a pool are eligible to receive a part of this value based on their share of the
+        /// pool.
+        pub total_rewards: Balance,

-        /// A book keeping field to track the actual total reward without the reward inflation caused
+        /// A book keeping field to track the actual total reward without the
-        /// by new stakers joining the pool. pub total_inflation: Balance,
+        /// reward dilution adjustment caused by new stakers joining the pool. pub total_dilution_adjustment: Balance,

-        /// Upper bound on the `actual_total_rewards`.
+        /// Upper bound on the `total_rewards - total_dilution_adjustment`.
         pub max_rewards: Balance,

-        /// The rewarding rate that increases the pool `total_reward` (and `actual_total_reward`)
+        /// The rewarding rate that increases the pool `total_reward`
         /// at a given time.
         pub reward_rate: Perbill,
     }

-    /// Track the total reward pool for a particular staker incentive scheme. eg: A Pablo Dex LP incentive pub struct RewardsPool<AccountId, AssetId, Balance, BlockNumber> {

-        /// Reward pool indexed by the accountId that holds the rewarded assets pub reward_pool_id: AccountId,
+    #[derive(RuntimeDebug, PartialEq, Eq, Clone, Encode, Decode, TypeInfo)]
+    pub struct RewardPool<AccountId, AssetId, Balance, BlockNumber, DurationPresets, Rewards> {
+        pub owner: AccountId,

+        /// The staked asset id of the reward pool. pub asset_id: AssetId,

         /// rewards accumulated
-        pub rewards: BtreeSet<Reward<AssetId, Balance, BlockNumber>>,
+        pub rewards: Rewards,

         /// Total shares distributed among stakers
         pub total_shares: Balance,

+        /// Pool would stop adding rewards to pool at this block number. pub end_block: BlockNumber,

+        // possible lock config for this pool pub lock: LockConfig<DurationPresets>,
     }

 Following sections describe the algorithms for various operations on the